Combined Learning of Linear Parameter-Varying Models and Robust Control Invariant Sets: Model and set parameterization

 \subsection{Robust control invariant set}

-We parameterize the RCI set $X$ as the polytope
+We parameterize the RCI set $X \subseteq \R^{n_x}$ as the polytope

-where $F \in \R^{\fe \times n_x}$ is a matrix that we fix a priori, such that $q \in \R^{\fe}$ is the variable that characterizes the set.
+where $F \in \R^{\fe \times n_x}$ is a matrix that we fix a priori, and $q \in \R^{\fe}$ is the variable that characterizes the set.
 Over $q$, we enforce \textit{configuration-constraints}~\cite{Villaneuva2024}, which are conic constraints of the form $\mathcal{C}:=\{q : Eq \leq 0\}$.
 These constraints dictate that